sfe-tsdm/sfe-tsdm.github.io/index.markdown

 - [feasts](https://feasts.tidyverts.org/) (R).

 These packages allow users to compute large numbers of univariate time-series features (e.g., up to 7700 features per time series in _hctsa_) by providing implementations of a wide variety of time-series analysis algorithms, including those developed in statistics, signal processing, time-series analysis, and non-linear dynamics.

+## Submissions to the workshop on *Systematic Feature Engineering for Time-Series Data Mining*

 The workshop on *Systematic Feature Engineering for Time-Series Data Mining* is organized as part of the [21st IEEE International Conference on Data Mining](https://icdm2021.auckland.ac.nz), which will be held from 7-10 December 2021 in Auckland, New Zealand.